 “Amazing country of dramatic landscapes, spectacular scenery, immense culture”

-Annapurna region is one of the most popular adventure destinations, probably in the whole Himalaya range, due to its varied bio-diversity from climate, vegetation, landscapes, and most important the wide variation of local culture in close harmony with beautiful snow-capped mountain scenery.
+The Annapurna region is one of the most popular adventure destinations in the entire Himalaya range.
+This is thanks to its incredible biodiversity—from diverse climates and vegetation to stunning landscapes—and the rich local cultures living in harmony with the breathtaking snow-capped mountains.

 History of Annapurna Himalaya